 Dr. Elizabeth “Liz” Thach, MW is a Wine, Food & Travel Journalist as well as a Wine Educator and Researcher.
 Her current position is Distinguished Professor of Wine and a Professor of Management at Sonoma State University in Rohnert Park, California.
 Her areas of expertise include Wine Business Strategy, Human Resource Management, and Leadership Development.
 She started teaching as a full-time professor at SSU in the Fall of 2000.
 In addition to teaching, she currently conducts research and does consulting with multiple wineries and other local businesses.
-Prior to coming to SSU, she worked more than 10 years as an HR manager and executive in Fortune 100 companies.
+Prior to coming to SSU, she worked more than 10 years as an HR executive and manager in Fortune 100 companies.

 In May of 2011 she was awarded the title of Master of Wine from the Institute of Masters of Wine in London, making her the first female MW on the West Coast and the 7th woman in the US to achieve this honor.
 Liz’s passion is wine, and she has visited most of the major wine regions of the world and more than 50 countries.
 She enjoys writing about food, wine and travel.